-With dozens of reports on SalivaDirect online and in the news, we spoke with Yale researchers to determine the five most important things you need to know about the SalivaDirect test method.
+Below, we share the five most important things you need to know about the SalivaDirect test method.

 EUAs are only given during public health emergencies.
 Even though approval is based on limited data, agency officials agree that the potential benefits would outweigh any potential risks.

-The agency has given EUAs for other COVID-19 diagnostic tests, including other saliva tests and even at-home nasopharyngeal (NP) tests, as well as repurposed drugs and medical devices that can be used to fight COVID-19.
+The FDA has granted EUAs for other COVID-19 diagnostic tests, including other saliva tests and at-home nasal swab-based tests, as well as repurposed drugs and medical devices that can be used to fight COVID-19.

-The researchers have already been able to validate results of SalivaDirect on different equipment and with easy-to-find reagents.
-“This flexibility enables continued testing if some vendors encounter supply chain issues, as experienced early in the pandemic,” Grubaugh says.
+Researchers have validated results of SalivaDirect on different equipment and with easy-to-find reagents.
+“This flexibility enables continued testing if some vendors encounter supply chain issues, as experienced early in the pandemic,” Wyllie says.

-Results so far have found that SalivaDirect is highly sensitive (this means the test correctly identifies patients who actually have the disease) and yields similar outcomes to NP swabbing.
-However, larger studies are needed to confirm that, Wyllie explains.
+Results so far have found that SalivaDirect is highly sensitive (this means the test correctly identifies patients who actually have the disease) and is accurate 94% of the time, comparable to results for nasopharyngeal-based tests.